 From 2016 to 2019, new policies and practices were implemented at Yale Rep and the School of Drama to support safe and inclusive working and training environments, including: Respect in Our Workplace Protocol, Protocol for Rehearsing and Performing Material with Sexual Content, and Land Acknowledgement.

 For decades, Yale Rep has provided its patrons with comprehensive accessibility services.
 In recent years, Yale Rep addressed the accessibility of its buildings for staff and artists.
 As of March 2020, Yale Rep’s rehearsal studios and all of its performance venues are wheelchair accessible for artists and audiences.

-In the summer of 2020 Yale Rep and Yale School of Drama published two statements: In Solidarity and Our Commitments.
+In the summer of 2020 Yale Rep and David Geffen School of Drama published two statements: In Solidarity and Our Commitments.

 Carmen Morgan is a Lecturer at the School of Drama and the Founder and Director of artEquity.
 Together with additional facilitators from artEquity, Carmen leads the following annual trainings for faculty, staff, students, and interns.